QTCinderella: 2024

-In February 2024, Blaire faced controversies after she launched a new Twitch channel, named QTEvents, with the purpose of rerunning videos from her YouTube channel in order to generate funds for the then-upcoming 2024 Streamer Awards.
+In February 2024, QTCinderella faced controversies after she launched a new Twitch channel, named QTEvents, with the purpose of rerunning videos from her YouTube channel in order to generate funds for the then-upcoming 2024 Streamer Awards.
 On February 10, 2024, both of her Twitch accounts were banned for 41 minutes after her re-run channel, QTEvents, showed an Omegle YouTube clip, which is against the Twitch TOS.

-On February 17, 2024, Blaire organized and co-hosted the third edition of the Streamer Awards at The Wiltern in Los Angeles with Pokimane.
+On February 17, 2024, QTCinderella organized and co-hosted the third edition of the Streamer Awards at The Wiltern in Los Angeles with Pokimane.
 The ceremony peaked at over 645,000 live concurrent viewers, with a record-breaking 639,609 individual votes submitted by viewers.
-On February 29, 2024, Blaire created Late Night w/ QT, a weekly show live-streamed on her Twitch channel.
+On February 29, 2024, QTCinderella created Late Night w/ QT, a weekly show live-streamed on her Twitch channel.
 Each episode features a news segment, an interview and game with a guest, and a performance by a music streamer.

-In March 2024, Blaire went viral after she started a streaming challenge called the "name 100 women" challenge, a challenge to celebrate Women's History Month in which she asked several popular male streamers to name 100 women during a livestream before the Women's History Month ended.
+In March 2024, QTCinderella went viral after she started a streaming challenge called the "name 100 women" challenge, a challenge to celebrate Women's History Month in which she asked several popular male streamers to name 100 women during a livestream before the Women's History Month ended.

-From April 17 to 21, 2024, she organized and hosted Season three of Master Baker.
-In May 2024, Blaire broke the Speedrun.com record for baking 12 chocolate chip cookies with a time of three minutes and 46 seconds.
+From April 17 to 21, 2024, she organized and hosted Season 3 of Master Baker.
+In May 2024, QTCinderella broke the Speedrun.com record for baking 12 chocolate chip cookies with a time of three minutes and 46 seconds.
 Her approved run caused the site to temporarily archive the IRL Cookie Baking category in order to reevaluate its rules and make them more comprehensive.
-Following the rule update, Blaire submitted a new run of four minutes and 39 seconds which was accepted by the site as the new record.
+Following the rule update, QTCinderella submitted a new run of four minutes and 39 seconds which was accepted by the site as the new record.

 In November 2024, she was ranked 19th by Complex Networks in its list of "The 25 Best Streamers Right Now".
-On December 7, 2024, Blaire organized and co-hosted the fourth edition of the Streamer Awards with TinaKitten at the Mayan Theater in Los Angeles.
+On December 7, 2024, QTCinderella organized and co-hosted the fourth edition of the Streamer Awards with TinaKitten at the Mayan Theater in Los Angeles.
 This was the first time the event was held in the fourth quarter of the year instead of the first.
 The ceremony peaked at over 525,000 live concurrent viewers.

 2025

 On May 26, 2025, she served as a co-host of the red carpet pre-show for the 2025 American Music Awards alongside Tetris Kelly.
+From June 19 to 22, 2025, she organized and hosted Season 4 of Master Baker.
 On July 3, 2025, she appeared in an episode of Billboard's Takes Us Out series with Alex Warren.

+On September 14, 2025, she served as a host of the red carpet pre-show for the 2025 Primetime Emmy Awards.

+On December 6, 2025, QTCinderella organized and co-hosted the fifth edition of the Streamer Awards at The Wiltern in Los Angeles with Maya Higa.
+The ceremony peaked at over a million live concurrent viewers, with 1,090,358 individual votes already submitted several days before voting was set to close.